What to Expect

 Teletherapy: Video Conferencing

 The use of technology in speech and language therapy and other health services have expanded exponentially over the last decade.
 Teletherapy via Zoom allows for easy access to quality speech and language and feeding therapy in cases where regular clinic visits are not an option.
 Travel time, distance and cost are no longer barriers to intervention.
 Research has also demonstrated no apparent loss of quality of intervention.
-All that is required is a good wifi/broadband connection, printer, Skype programme and an adult to act as the therapists ‘hands’ to facilitate presentation and manipulation of therapy materials.
-All materials will be sent electronically prior to the session.
+All that is required is a good wifi/broadband connection and an adult to act as the therapists ‘hands’ to facilitate presentation and manipulation of therapy materials.

 You can download Teletherapy via Zoom.